A Comprehensive Guide to Advanced Primary Care Management (APCM)

 First, it is important to understand the APCM codes, including eligibility requirements and reimbursement rates.

 continuing focal point for all needed health care services, per calendar month.
-Valuation: ~$15 per patient per month.
+2026 valuation: ~$16 per patient per month.

-• G0557: APCM services for a patient with multiple (two or more) chronic conditions expected to last at least 12 months, or until the death of the patient, which place the patient at significant risk of death, acute exacerbation / decompensation, or functional decline, provided by clinical staff and directed by a physician or other qualified health care professional who is responsible for all primary care and serves as the continuing focal point for all needed health care services, per calendar month.
-Valuation: ~$50 per patient per month.
+• HCPCS G0557: APCM services for a patient with multiple (two or more) chronic conditions expected to last at least 12 months, or until the death of the patient, which place the patient at significant risk of death, acute exacerbation / decompensation, or functional decline, provided by clinical staff and directed by a physician or other qualified health care professional who is responsible for all primary care and serves as the continuing focal point for all needed health care services, per calendar month.
+2026 valuation: ~$54 per patient per month.

-• G0558: APCM services for a patient that is a Qualified Medicare Beneficiary with multiple (two or more) chronic conditions expected to last at least 12 months, or until the death of the patient, which place the patient at significant risk of death, acute exacerbation / decompensation, or functional decline, provided by clinical staff and directed by a physician or other qualified health care professional who is responsible for all primary care and serves as the continuing focal point for all needed health care services, per calendar month.
-Valuation: ~$110 per patient per month.
+• HCPCS G0558: APCM services for a patient that is a Qualified Medicare Beneficiary with multiple (two or more) chronic conditions expected to last at least 12 months, or until the death of the patient, which place the patient at significant risk of death, acute exacerbation / decompensation, or functional decline, provided by clinical staff and directed by a physician or other qualified health care professional who is responsible for all primary care and serves as the continuing focal point for all needed health care services, per calendar month.
+2026 valuation: ~$117 per patient per month.

 Armed with an understanding of the codes and reimbursement rates, it is then possible to calculate potential revenue based on program size.